ruhz3/ruhz3/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on ...
+MLOps Engineer
 - 🌱 I’m currently learning ...
-- 👯 I’m looking to collaborate on ...
+Kubernetes, Spark, Scala
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...
 - 📫 How to reach me: ...
 - 😄 Pronouns: ...